hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 the top-5 error rate was 6.67%,
 as compared to 7.89% by a single GoogLeNet model [(Szegedy et al., 2015)][googlenet_paper].

-In image classification, a common trick to improve accuracy is averaging the prediction results of multiple crops of the input image by a single network.
+In image classification, a common trick to improve predictive accuracy is feeding multiple crops of an input image to a single network for multiple predictions, and averaging them.
 It is different from the ensemble of models discussed here.
-Both can be applied jointly, and the reasoning in the following discussion remains valid.
+Both multiple crops and an ensemble of multiple models can be applied jointly, and the following statistical support remains valid.

 ### Statistical support